 The Internship is part of Tran-SET’s firm commitment to advance the transportation workforce and to develop its next generation of leaders by: (1) attracting and supporting diverse, promising individuals to the transportation field and (2) providing experiences through education and cutting-edge research to more properly prepare these individuals as they enter the workforce.

 The Internship includes three synergistic components: (1) hands-on research experience on several Tran-SET-funded projects as a student worker (main component), (2) presentation series on diverse, relevant transportation topics, and (3) informal sessions with varied transportation professionals (from industry, practitioner community, and state and federal government).
+Please see the link below for the application process.

 2019 Summer Internship